Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     - In step 4, change the `Scope level` to **Subscription**
     - Then a Microsoft Login windows should appear.
 Provide your login details
     - Now, you should be able to select your resource group and AML workspace
-    - Please remember to name your service connection as `quick-start-sc`
+    - Please remember to name your service connection as `quick-starts-sc`
     - Grant access permission to all pipelines

     b.
 Subscription: Select the Azure subscription to use.